© Unofficial Royalty 2024

 Full name: Charles Edward George Albert Leopold

 Charles Edward’s father Prince Leopold, Duke of Albany died three months before he was born.
-Prince Leopold, who inherited hemophilia from his mother Queen Victoria, had died at age 30 from a fall that caused a cerebral hemorrhage, the injuries having been exacerbated by his hemophilia.
-At his birth, Charles Edward inherited his father’s title Duke of Albany.
+Prince Leopold, who inherited hemophilia from his mother Queen Victoria, died at age 30 from a fall that caused a cerebral hemorrhage.
+Charles Edward inherited his father’s title Duke of Albany at birth.
 In 1900, he became Duke of Saxe-Coburg and Gotha upon the death of his uncle Alfred, Duke of Saxe-Coburg and Gotha and Duke of Edinburg.
 In 1905, Charles Edward married Princess Viktoria Adelheid of Schleswig-Holstein-Sonderburg-Glücksburg.
 The couple had five children including Princess Sibylla of Saxe-Coburg and Gotha who married Prince Gustav Adolf of Sweden, Duke of Västerbotten, and is the mother of Carl XVI Gustaf, the current King of Sweden.
 At the end of World War I, Charles Edward was deposed and signed a declaration relinquishing his rights to the throne.
 In 1933, he joined the Nazi Party.
 After the end of World War II, Charles Edward was placed under house arrest because of his Nazi sympathies.
-Several times Charles Edward faced trial for his alleged Nazi activities.
 In 1949, a denazification appeals court classified Charles Edward as a Nazi Follower, Category IV.
-He was heavily fined and almost bankrupted.
+He was heavily fined, several properties were seized, and he was almost bankrupted.
 Some of the Saxe-Coburg and Gotha properties that were now in East Germany were seized.
-The family was left with Schloss Callenberg in Coburg, Bavaria, Germany and Schloss Greinburg an der Donau in Grein, Austria.
 Charles Edward spent the last years of his life in seclusion.
 He died of cancer on March 6, 1954, at the age of 69 in his apartment on Elsässer Straße (Street) in Coburg, Bavaria, Germany.

 Unofficial Royalty: Charles Edward, Duke of Saxe-Coburg and Gotha